ayushi48/AlgoArena/README.md

-# 🧠 AlgoArena — Online Coding Platform
+# 🧠 AlgoLeague — Online Coding Platform

 ## 📌 Project Overview
 AlgoLeague is a full-stack online coding platform that allows users to solve programming problems, submit solutions, and view submission results in real time.
 The platform supports multiple programming languages and provides a smooth, secure coding experience with both user and admin roles.